 Lotte Lehmann Studio vs Live: 25 February 2017 We celebrate Lehmann’s birthday by listening to studio recordings compared with the same song performed on the recital stage.
 You be the judge.
 Does one sound more spontaneous or immediate?

-February Gals: 18 February 2017 Blair produced a program that features mezzo sopranos and soprano of the past and recent past that were all born in February.
+February Gals: 18 February 2017 Host BlairBoone-Migura produced a program that features mezzo sopranos and sopranos of the past and recent past that were all born in February.
 And what a list of wonderful singers of great art songs: Anderson, Ameling, Price, Freni, Lehmann, and many more!

 Björling: One of the Great Voices: 5 February 2017 Blair and Gary discovered that they both loved the voice of Jussi Björling so they developed this joint program.
-You’ll hear him sing Lieder, a Swedish song and a few surprises.
+You’ll hear him sing Lieder, a Swedish song, and a few surprises.

-Pierre Bernac Two: 15 January 2017 Blair Boone-Migura celebrates the birthdays of Francis Poulenc, one of his favorite singers, Pierre Bernac, and Bernac’s disciple and melody expert, Thomas Grubb, all born in January.
+Pierre Bernac Two: 15 January 2017 Host Blair Boone-Migura celebrates the birthdays of Francis Poulenc, one of his favorite singers, Pierre Bernac, and Bernac’s disciple and melody expert, Thomas Grubb, all born in January.
 He interviews Mr. Grubb on his influential book, his famous pupils, misunderstandings about singing in French and more.
 Besides recordings of Poulenc songs with the composer himself at the piano and Bernac singing, you’ll hear this duo in other composers’ works.
 Mr. Grubb has graciously provided a recommended reading list for listeners interested in further exploration of the French vocal repertoire.

-Pierre Bernac One: 8 January 2017 Blair Boone-Migura celebrates the birthdays of Francis Poulenc, his favorite singer, Pierre Bernac, and Bernac’s disciple and melody expert, Thomas Grubb, all born in January.
+Pierre Bernac One: 8 January 2017 Host Blair Boone-Migura celebrates the birthdays of Francis Poulenc, his favorite singer, Pierre Bernac, and Bernac’s disciple and melody expert, Thomas Grubb, all born in January.
 He interviews Mr. Grubb on his studies with Bernac and many other facets of the world of mélodie.
 You’ll hear recordings of Poulenc songs with the composer himself at the piano and Bernac singing.